piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

     Part-VarWeighting-ScalePoint1-Coordinate = 0.01
     Part-VarWeighting-ScalePoint1-Factor = 1E10

-Analogously to the radial weightng factor, the particles will be cloned or deleted when they move to a new cell with a different weigting factor.
+Analogously to the radial weighting factor, the particles will be cloned or deleted when they move to a new cell with a different weighting factor.

 The cloning and deletion probability is again calculated by: